Matrimonial Property Legislation

 Property Division is governed at a provincial level.
 The federal divorce act does not have provisions for property or debt at the time of a marriage breakdown.
 Each province sets out the laws for the division of property and liability in their respective acts.
 Some, but not all regions, have common law legislation.
 While each province's legislation is similar, there is a significant difference.

-In Canada, we have unmatched experience in the areas related to divorce and separation.
 Determining how property gets fairly divided is what we do best.
 Contact us today.

 At the time of a marriage or common-law breakdown, decisions need to be made about property and children.
 Unfortunately, there is are no concrete rules on how property is to be divided, which can result in lengthy conflict if not managed properly.